General Info – summary

 Previous Names: Antidesma bifrons, Antidesma biovinianum.

-SA Tree No. 318.
 Common names: (Afr) Tosselbessie, Voëlsitboom.
-(Eng) Tassel-berry. (isiXhosa) Umtyongi. (isiZulu) Isibhangamlotha (makes ash), isiqhuthwane, Isiqutwane, Umhlabahlungulu, Umhlalanyoni.
+(Eng) Tassel-berry. (isiXhosa) Umtyongi. (isiZulu) Isangowane, Isibhangamlotha (makes ash), isiqhuthwane, Isiqutwane, Umhlabahlungulu, Umhlalanyoni.
 (Northern Sotho) Modulane.
-(Setswana) Kgôbê-tsabadisana, Moingwe, Segagama. (siSwati) Umhlalanyoni, Umhlala-mahuhulu, Umhlongi.
+(Setswana) Kgôbê-tsabadisana, Moingwe, Segagama. (siSwati) inhlalamahubulu, Umhlalanyoni, Umhlala-mahuhulu, Umhlongi.
 (Tshivenda) Mufhala-khwali, Mupala-khwali.
 (Xitsonga) Anshongi, Anwangati.

-Name derivation: Antidesma – against (snake) poison or it may refer to the banded bark used for rope. venosum – with noticeable (leaf) vein s.
+Name derivation: Antidesma – against (snake) poison or it may refer to the banded bark used for rope. venosum – with noticeable (leaf) vein.
 Globally there are 100 species in Antidesma and in southern Africa, this genus has 2 species.

 Name derivation: Antidesma – against (snake) poison or it may refer to the banded bark used for rope. venosum – with distinctive (leaf) veins.
-Globally there are 100 species in the genus Antidesma.
+Globally there are 100 species of the genus Antidesma and 2 in Southern Africa.

 Conservation Status: L C. (least concern).
 Assessed: 2005 (R.H.
 Archer and J.E.
 Victor).